By heimeshoff

 Use whenever the user wants to start a new project, create a vision, do a Socratic modeling or discovery session, explore a problem space from scratch, or set up an initial context map and bounded contexts.
 Triggers on phrases like "let's brainstorm", "start a new project", "create a vision", "I want to build X", "model this out from scratch", "help me think through", "what should the shape of this be".
 Produces .agentheim/vision.md (and context-map.md if the domain is complex enough to warrant bounded contexts), and closes with an architecture foundation pass that unconditionally creates an `infrastructure/` BC (the standing home for globally-true tech concerns), emits decision tasks (globally-true → infrastructure BC, BC-local → originating BC), a walking-skeleton spike, and (when the vision implies frontend) a styleguide task.
 Deliberately produces no code — every output is markdown the user can review before `work` runs.
 Supports six switchable conversational modes (Interrogator [default], Suggestor, Challenger, Storyteller, Facilitator, Synthesizer) — see references/modes.md.

 Use whenever the user wants to capture an idea, bug, feature request, refinement, or change to an existing bounded context — anything from "the button should be green" to "we need a whole new subscription subsystem".
 Also use when the user wants to refine existing backlog items or promote refined items to ready-to-work.
-Triggers on phrases like "I have an idea", "let's model this", "capture this", "add this to the backlog", "refine the auth backlog", "promote X to todo", "we should also", "what if we added", "there's a bug", "change the color of", "the domain needs to handle".
+Triggers on phrases like "I have an idea", "let's model this", "let's do some modeling", "capture this", "add this to the backlog", "refine the auth backlog", "promote X to todo", "we should also", "what if we added", "there's a bug", "change the color of", "the domain needs to handle".
 Creates task markdown files in the appropriate bounded context with the right status, and can spawn deeper modeling sessions via the orchestrator.
 Supports six switchable conversational modes (Interrogator [default], Suggestor, Challenger, Storyteller, Facilitator, Synthesizer) during CAPTURE and REFINE — see references/modes.md.

 Uses power tools